 the demand for the job.

-Starting salaries for qualified Civil Service administrators (Fast Stream) tend to range from £28,000 to £32,000 a year.
+Starting salaries for qualified Civil Service administrators (Fast Stream) offer minimum salaries of £27,000 or £28,000.
 On promotion, which currently takes on average around four to five years, you may earn £45,000 to £55,000 a year or more.
 There is a good pension scheme.

 You would be based in a government office.